Robbe7730/MinecraftChatRelay/README.md

 ## Adding a chat service

 Simply create a new class extending ChatService and add it to ChatPlugin.
-That's it, all messages from other platforms will now be relayed to your newly implemented chat service.

 ## Adding a platform

 This is still highly work in progress, currently it is only implemented for FabricMC, implementing for a new service _should_ be limited to re-implementing the mixins.
 What we need is a way to call the callbacks (that also need minor changes) and everything else shouldn't be platform-dependant.

 ## Project Structure

-### callbacks

-This package contains all the callbacks.
-In the FabricMC API these callbacks are also the listeners, so I've matched my implementation to theirs.

 ### commands